-The philosophy of Mulla Sadra, must be considered as one of the most important contributions of contemporary Islamic Philosophy specially in Iran.
-This philosophy has been continued and matured by scholars like Sabzavari and Tabatabaii and Motahhari.
-In fact, due mainly to its compatibility with the Islamic tradition a very honorable place within the context of Shiite Islamic thought was granted to this kind of philosophizing, so much so that it became part of the official learning and teaching in religious seminaries (hozeh elmiyyeh).
+The philosophy of Mulla Sadra, therefore, must be considered as one of the most important contributions of Islamic Philosophy in Iran.
+This philosophy has been continued and matured by scholars like Sabzavari and Tabatabaii.
+In fact, due mainly to its compatibility with the Islamic tradition a very honorable place within the context of Iranian Islamic thought was granted to this kind of philosophizing, so much so that it became part of the official learning and teaching in religious seminaries (hozeh elmiyyeh) thoughout Iran.
 Moreover, we also would like to say that Shiism has been a good context for all kinds of rational thinking.
-We can say, therefore, that understanding and confronting with every kind of rational and philosophical thinking has been a major duty of Islamic scholars in Shiite countries like Iran.
+We can say, therefore, that understanding and confronting with every kind of rational and philosophical thinking has been a major duty of Islamic scholars in Iran.
 Islamic philosophy has been a strong foundation of Iranian culture.
 It constitutes a strong factor in promoting Iranian culture.
-For example, it was due to the Iranian Islamic philosophical background that the people of Iran were preserved from Marxism and atheistic positivism.
+For example, it was due to the Iranian Islamic philosophical background that the people of Iran was preserved from Marxism and atheistic positivism.